 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the SL1 does not offer wifi capability.
+In contrast, the SL1 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm GFX 50S (unlike the SL1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GFX 50S is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SL1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the SL1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the SL1 was succeeded by the Canon SL2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon SL1 and the Fujifilm GFX 50S?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.